nilsjesper/pickpocket-rust/README.md

 Pickpocket is a command line tool which will help you with your [Pocket](http://getpocket.com/) library.
 It selects a random article for you to read, opening your browser and marking it is deleted.

-## Updates in v0.3.0

-- Completely redesigned pagination logic to handle Pocket API's inconsistent responses
-- Enhanced debugging capabilities with detailed logging throughout the application
-- Fixed issue where the API would stop after retrieving only the first page of articles
-- Improved error handling and reporting for better troubleshooting
-- Added safety mechanisms to prevent infinite loops during pagination

-## Updates in v0.2.0

-- Fixed pagination issue with Pocket API to retrieve all saved articles (previously only retrieved the first 30 articles)
-- Updated all dependencies to their latest versions
-- Improved error handling and user feedback
-- Made the `-q` (quantity) parameter optional with a default value of 1

 ## Installation

 Pickpocket is distributed as a Rust crate.